Joe Hooley

-Joseph Hooley (26 December 1938 – January 2021) was an English footballer and football manager.
+Joseph Hooley (26 December 1938 – January 2021) was an English football player and manager.

-Hooley played for Barnsley, Sheffield United, Workington, Cambridge City, Holbeach United, Bradford Park Avenue, Bedford Town, Accrington Stanley and Dover Town.
+A winger, he played for Barnsley, Sheffield United, Workington, Cambridge City, Holbeach United, Bradford Park Avenue, Bedford Town, Accrington Stanley and Dover Town.

 After his retirement as a player, Hooley worked several years as a manager in Norway and Iceland, most notably guiding Lillestrøm to the Norwegian League and Cup Double in 1977.
 He also managed Keflavík, Molde FK, and Bodø/Glimt.